-- 1. Combine the coarsely chopped chocolates, pecans, walnuts, and chocolate-covered almonds in a bowl, cover, and refrigerate.
+- In a bowl, toss together the coarsely chopped chocolates, pecans, walnuts, and chocolate-covered almonds.
+Tuck it in the freezer.

-- 2. Melt the unsweetened chocolate in the top of a double boiler over hot, not boiling, water.
-Whisk in the milk, a little at a time, and heat, stirring constantly, until smooth.
+- Whisk in the milk, a little at a time, and heat, stirring constantly, until smooth.
 Remove from the heat and let cool.

-- 3. Whisk the eggs in a mixing bowl until light and fluffy, 1 to 2 minutes.
-Whisk in the sugar, a little at a time, then continue whisking until completely blended, about minute more.
+- Whisk in the sugar, a little at a time, and continue whisking until it’s completely incorporated, about 1 minute more.
 Add the cream, vanilla, and salt and whisk to blend.

-- 4. Pour the chocolate mixture into the cream mixture and blend.
-Cover and refrigerate until cold, about 1 to 3 hours, depending on your refrigerator.
+- Pour the chocolate mixture into the cream mixture and blend.
+Cool to room temperature.
+Cover and refrigerate until cold, preferably at least 8 hours.

-- 5. Transfer the cream mixture to an ice cream maker and freeze following the manufacturer’s instructions.
+- Transfer the mixture to an ice cream maker and freeze following the manufacturer’s instructions.

-- 6. After the ice cream stiffens (about 2 minutes before it is done), add the chocolate and nuts, then continue freezing until the ice cream is ready.
+- After the ice cream thickens and about 2 minutes before it's done churning, dump in the chocolate and nuts.
+Continue processing until the ice cream is ready.